blwatkins/blwatkins.github.io/ai-use.md

 ## Do You Use AI in Your Writing?

 Prior to August 2026, I would write the first draft of my articles, blog posts, product listings, and other writings on my own, then use AI to get feedback on what I had written.
-I would update my writing based on the critique, then request another review, beginning an iterative process that continued until I was pleased with the final product.
+I would update my writing based on the critique, then request another review, beginning an iterative process that continued until I was satisfied with the final product.

 As of September 2026, I do not use agentic AI, AI coding tools, or large language models for any part of my writing process.
 I have disabled AI sentence and phrase completion in all of my code development and writing environments, and I do not use AI for writing reviews or critique.